Year 1 - Semester 1

 1

-You will learn to use the prefixes, suffixes, and combining forms from which veterinary medical terms are derived, as well as the correct way to use medical abbreviations.
-You will also learn how to translate veterinary medical terminology for use with clients.
+You will learn to use the prefixes, suffixes, and combining forms from which veterinary medical terms are derived.
+You will learn the correct way to use medical abbreviations and translate veterinary medical and animal health terminology for use with clients.

 Credit Units: 1